Cheap football jerseys: how to choose between fan version and player version

 What is the difference between a fan jersey and a player jersey?

-Is a cheaper jersey necessarily less appealing?
+Is a cheap jersey necessarily less interesting?